Accio-Latte/.Vimrc/README.md

-# Vimrc Setup
+# My Personal .Vimrc
-A very basic vimrc setup feel free to modify it as need be.
+A very simple .vimrc setup feel free to use it as you see fit.